Creating A Healthy Sleep Environment

 Bedding & Comfort

-Comfort is the foundation of quality sleep.
-It is important to have a comfortable mattress, a supportive pillow and cozy, breathable bedding.
-Mattresses come in a variety of constructions including memory foam, latex and traditional innerspring.
-BedInABox® memory foam mattresses provide the perfect balance of comfort and support, without the price tag of latex foam and with more durability than a traditional innerspring mattress.
-Mattress toppers are an alternative to buying a new mattress if it’s not quite time yet, and will extend the life of your current mattress while providing additional comfort and support.
-Pillows should properly support your head and neck and bedding should be clean, cool, and comfortable.
+Your mattress is the foundation of your sleep, so it is important to have a comfortable and supportive mattress.
+Mattresses come in a variety of constructions including memory foam, latex, and traditional innerspring.
+BedInABox® memory foam mattresses provide the perfect balance of comfort and support.
+Our mattresses don’t have the high price tag of latex foam and are more durable than traditional innerspring mattresses.
+An easy way to add comfort and support to your existing mattress is with a mattress topper.
+Mattress toppers are an alternative to buying a new mattress and can also help extend the life of your current mattress.
+A quality pillow and breathable bedding that keeps you supported, cool, and comfortable are also essential.
+BedInABox® has all of the mattresses and sleep accessories that you need to create a comfortable bed setup.

 Sleeping With A Partner

-- A green bedroom is the nation’s third most popular sleep inducing color – with sleepers getting on average seven hours and thirty six minutes of sleep.
-Green creates a restful, calming environment which helps relaxation.
+A green room is the third most popular sleep inducing color.
+Green creates a restful, calming environment which helps relaxation and promotes sleep.

-- An orange bedroom is the fifth most popular sleep inducing color – with sleepers getting on average seven hours and twenty eight minutes of snooze time.
-Shades of orange add warmth to the room and help create a stable and reassuring atmosphere.
-The color orange can even help with digestion, especially if you have eaten a large or late evening meal.
+An orange bedroom is another one of the most popular sleep inducing colors.
+Orange adds warmth to a room which can make it feel like a stable and reassuring space.
+The color orange can also help with digestion, especially if you have eaten a large or late evening meal.

 Elliot, Andrew J., and Markus A. Maier.
 "Color and Psychological Functioning."
 Current Directions in Psychological Science 16.5 (2007): 250-54.
 Web.